KristinaHus/Bplus-HW/README.md

 DEPENDENSES

-To make this template work correct, you have to install next libraries and components:
+To make this template work correct, you'll have to install next libraries and components:
  * Bottstrap
- * Flexbox grid
+ * Flexboxgrid
  * jQuery
  * Gulp

 QUICK START

 To make this working you can type in your terminal
  <pre>